Poliovirus vaccine inactivated (Injection)

 - A nurse or other health provider will give you this medicine.

-- In children, a total of 4 shots of polio vaccine are given.
-The shots are usually given at 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.
-The first dose of this vaccine may be given to infants who are 6 weeks of age.
+- Children should receive a total of 4 doses of polio vaccine, usually at 6 weeks to 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.

-- This vaccine needs to be given on a fixed schedule.
-If you or your child miss a scheduled shot, call your doctor to make another appointment as soon as possible.
+- Missed dose: This vaccine needs to be given on a fixed schedule.
+If a dose is missed, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid: